top of page

 The adjective 'admirable' has its etymological roots in Latin.
 It is derived from the Latin word 'admirabilis,' which is formed by combining 'ad,' meaning 'to,' and 'mirabilis,' meaning 'wonderful' or 'marvelous.'
 Therefore, 'admirable' originally meant 'worthy of wonder' or 'deserving of astonishment.'
 Over time, it evolved to describe something or someone as worthy of admiration, respect, or approval.
 Its etymology highlights the idea that which is so exceptional or impressive that it elicits a sense of wonder and esteem, emphasizing the qualities and characteristics that make it deserving of praise and admiration.

-Find the meaning of admirable
+Quiz: Find the meaning of the adjective admirable:

 Try Again!